PaloAltoNetworks/terraform-provider-cortexcloud/docs/resources/cloud_integration_template_azure.md

 Optional:

 - `agentless_disk_scanning` (Boolean) Whether to enable agentless disk scanning to remotely detect and remediate vulnerabilities during the development lifecycle.
-Default value is `true`.
 - `data_security_posture_management` (Boolean) Whether to enable data security posture management, an agentless data security scanner that discovers, classifies, protects, and governs sensitive data.
-Default value is `true`.
 - `registry_scanning` (Boolean) Whether to enable registry scanning, a container registry scanner that scans registry images for vulnerabilities, malware, and secrets.
-Default value is `true`.
-- `registry_scanning_options` (Attributes) Additional configuration options forregistry scanning.
-Default value is `true`. (see [below for nested schema](#nestedatt--additional_capabilities--registry_scanning_options))
+- `registry_scanning_options` (Attributes) Additional configuration options forregistry scanning. (see [below for nested schema](#nestedatt--additional_capabilities--registry_scanning_options))
 - `xsiam_analytics` (Boolean) Whether to enable XSIAM analytics to analyze your endpoint data to develop a baseline and raise Analytics and Analytics BIOC alerts when anomalies and malicious behaviors are detected.
-Default value is `true`.

 <a id="nestedatt--additional_capabilities--registry_scanning_options"></a>
 ### Nested Schema for `additional_capabilities.registry_scanning_options`

-Required:

-- `type` (String) Type of registry scanning.

 Optional:

 - `last_days` (Number) Number of days within which the tags on a registry image must have been created or updated for the image to be scanned.
 Minimum value is 0 and maximum value is 90.
 Cannot be configured if `type` is not set to `TAGS_MODIFIED_DAYS`.
+- `type` (String) Type of registry scanning.

 <a id="nestedatt--collection_configuration"></a>
 ### Nested Schema for `collection_configuration`

-Required:
+Optional:

 - `audit_logs` (Attributes) Configuration for audit logs collection. (see [below for nested schema](#nestedatt--collection_configuration--audit_logs))